danionescu0/android-robot-camera/README.md

 there are the controls.
 The main control is a steering wheel, touch the steering wheel in the direction you wish the robot to move.
 Below the steering wheel there is a headlight button, touch it to toggle the light.

+On the left side of the screen is a webview with the streammed image, you can adjust the image size in the webview by pinch.

   In the top right corner there is a text like : "- Batt Connected".

 * First dash means no obstacles, if there is an obstacle in front or in the back of the robot it will be signaled with a small arrow pointing in front or in the back.